alphagov/reliability-engineering/source/documentation/github/access-github-alphagov.md

 - Give your GitHub username to your team's tech lead, or your nearest technical Senior Management Team member.

-It’s the individual teams’ responsibility to grant that user access to relevant Alphagov [teams][].
+It’s the individual teams’ responsibility to grant that user access to relevant GDS [GitHub teams][].

 Once setup is completed, user can access Alphagov resources using the GitHub portal or [SSH connection] (https://help.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh).